Nomthandazoe/GIS-Web-Map/README.md

 * Map has a zoom function including the home zoom.
 * The scale which is at the bottom of the map changes as you zoom in or out
 * The geolocator tool on the left shows the location of the user when clicked on it.
 * The sidebar on the left has the functionality to upload shapefiles.
-The functinality uploads shapefiles that are zipped.
+The functinality uploads shapefiles that are zipped.,
+* To show legend, click on the show legend button.
+* To close the sidebar, click on the tab button twice.

 Geoprocessing
 * The map has a measure tool on the top right corner which measures distances areas for polygons.
 The distance is measures in meters and also converted to kilometers, the area is measured in square kilometers and hectares.